Repair Rebuild In SQL Server to Fix Master Database Corruption

 - Now, Go to the startup parameters tab and prefix ‘-m’ in the startup parameters text box.
 Remove the prefix after the process is complete.

 - Now, Launch the SQL Server and type in the following command to restore SQL Server from a master backup file.

 - RESTORE DATABASE master FROM DISK = ‘C:\BackupLocation\master.bak’ WITH REPLACE; GO

 Solution#3 Alternative Solution To Fix Master Database Corruption- Using Third-Party Application

 At times, the manual solution can be very difficult to understand and follow.
 A thorough knowledge of working as a system administrator of SQL Server is required.
 Hence, users look for a workaround from the tedious and irrelevant procedures.
 Users can opt for an alternate solution to perform the lengthy steps.
 This involves downloading a third-party application like SQL Database Repair.
 It is a reliable and efficient solution for recovering corrupt database files of SQL Server.
-It is very easy-to-use and can be used by both a technical and a non-technical user.
+The software is very easy-to-use and can be used by both a technical and a non-technical user.